RobertBoganKang/JpegModelCUDA/README.md

 # JpegModelCUDA
-JPEG Model including Fourier DCT and zigzag transformation with CUDA parallel computing.
+JPEG Model including Fourier DCT and Zigzag transformation with CUDA parallel computing.
+However, the Huffman compression algorithm is not here.